leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 1180.
 Count Substrings with Only One Distinct Letter (Easy)

 Use a char variable to record last letter.
 Do calculation for each consecutive same letter substrings.

+## 1181.
+Before and After Puzzle (Medium)

+For-loop, compare head and tail.